0xDegenDeveloper/RabbitHoles/README.md

 - Messages (rabbits) are stored in a single `LegacyMap<u64, felt252>` data structure.
 - Each message occupies a contiguous range of slots based on its length in felts

-  - For example, the message Bob burned is 167 characters long.
+  - For example, the message Bob burned is 164 characters long.
 This spans across 6 felts, assuming this is the first rabbit burned, Bob's message will fill slots 0, 1, 2, ..., 5.

 - Each `felt252` a message fills will cost its burner 1.0 RBIT.
 75% is burned and 25% is sent to the digger of the hole.

-  - In the above example, Bob's message cost him 6.0 RBIT.
-1.5 went to Alice, and 4.5 were burned.
+  - In the above example, Bob's message costs him 6.0 RBIT.
+1.5 is sent to Alice, and 4.5 are burned.

 ## Current Development Status

-### A demo for the project can be found at https://rbits.space.

 Current tasks include: